 While they do exist, moral vacation ownership and timeshare companies are hard to spot.
 It's stressed that any owner interested in fractional ownership properties must do extensive research.
 Many timeshare vacation ownership programs hurt owners rather than help them.
 For instance, many owners are given a list of so-called benefits during a high-pressure sales pitch before they sign up.
 It isn't until a few months later, or when owners use the unit, that they realize these benefits are nowhere to be found and/or offered.

 Owners everywhere begin to look for ways out of their timeshare agreements once they realize how much money they're throwing away.
-Units can cost owners thousands of dollars, and the worst part is that most of them rarely ever get to take advantage of their vacation properties.
+Units can cost owners thousands of dollars; the worst part is that most rarely take advantage of their vacation properties.
 So how can they exit their timeshares and never have to think of them again?

 One of the worst ways an owner can attempt to exit their timeshare is to stop paying for it.
-Most of these owners don't realize that timeshare clubs and resorts are treated just like real estate.
-If you stop making payments, the management company will make collection efforts on you, and it could potentially end in foreclosure.
+Most owners don't realize that timeshare clubs and resorts are treated like real estate.
+If you stop making payments, the management company will make collection efforts on you, potentially ending in foreclosure.
 That only hurts you more in the long run.

 The most effective solution to getting rid of your timeshare is to find a legitimate timeshare cancellation team to help terminate your timeshare agreement.
 This way, you can seek third-party assistance rather than just trying to take on the cancellation yourself.
-The staff you sign up with will be able to help communicate with resorts and their properties to help you exit whichever program you were left stranded in.
+The staff you sign up with will be able to help communicate with resorts and their properties to allow you to exit whichever program you were left stranded in.
 Looking for a cancellation team that offers industry experience and a 100% money-back guarantee is essential.
-In this course of action, if they do not cancel your timeshare within an agreed-upon period, you receive all of your money back.
+In this course of action, you receive all your money back if they do not cancel your timeshare within an agreed-upon period.

 Timeshare ownership can be very misleading.
-Staff members of timeshare resorts love to make an emotional connection with their potential clients, but it's not always an honest relationship.
+Staff members of timeshare resorts love to connect emotionally with their potential clients, but it's not always an honest relationship.
 Amid their sales pitch, the difference between owning a timeshare and vacation ownership often gets blurred.

-If you're trying to enter the timeshare resale market, it's important to remember just how hard of a time you might have due to limited buyers.
-Putting your unit up for sale can take years to finalize, and its initial quality standards will only suffer in the meantime.
+If you're trying to enter the timeshare resale market, you must remember just how hard of a time you might have due to limited buyers.
+Putting your unit up for sale can take years to finalize, and its initial quality standards will only suffer.
 Your best option for terminating your agreement with a resort is to find a cancellation team with excellent customer service.
 Paying money for a cancellation service isn't fun, but continuously paying for vacation time you never get to use is much worse.